pkoloveas/inTIME/README.md

   * **Focused crawl**: for discovering new sources of information
     * Uses machine-learning model
   * **In-depth crawl**: for following the links in a specific domain e.g. forums
-    * Uses link filters to limit the the non-useful pages on each domain
+    * Uses link filters to limit the non-useful pages on each domain
 * **Content Ranking & Classification of Harvested data**:
   * Calculation of relevance scores for the harvested web content with the help of machine-learning language models
   * Classification of the harvested web content based on the relevance scores